rdo1003/SnowflakeOneLakeShortcut/README.md

 ## Overview

-This demo showcases how to integrate Snowflake with Microsoft Fabric and leverage Power BI Copilot for conversational analytics and automated report generation.
+This demo showcases how to integrate Snowflake with Microsoft Fabric (via shortcut) and leverage Power BI Copilot for conversational analytics and automated report generation.

 **Demo Objectives**
 - Connect Snowflake to Fabric using Shortcut.